Q) I am a CENG major. What classes should I register for during the First Pass? Are CENG majors guaranteed a spot in CENG classes?

 Q) Triton Link won’t let me enroll in a class.
 It says I don’t meet the prerequisites but I took it.
 What do I do?

-A) Contact a major advisor through the Virtual Advising Center or come to the Department of NanoEngineering, Student Affairs office during advising hours if you’re trying to enroll in a CENG course and, in most cases, we can rectify the situation.
+A) Contact a major advisor through the Virtual Advising Center or come to the Department of NanoEngineering, Student Affairs office during advising hours if you’re trying to enroll in a NANO/CENG course and, in most cases, we can rectify the situation.

 Q) When can I enroll in classes?
 How do I enroll in my classes?